 For decades, digitalisation has had the potential to facilitate efficient educational structures and the acquisition of valuable certificates and diplomas.
 Unfortunately, this is currently impossible in many areas.

 The current state apparatus appears sententious and, in some areas, even hostile to citizens.
 Highly qualified experts often do not want to get involved with it.
 The unjustified remuneration is also incomprehensible.
-Changes that are urgently required for the promotion of citizens’ health are neither facilitated nor implemented.
-There would be a lot of changes to make in the food sector, for example, particularly in the agricultural sector and in relation to unsustainable livestock farming.
+Changes urgently required to promote citizens’ health are neither facilitated nor implemented.
+Many changes would be needed in the food sector, particularly in the agricultural industry and in relation to unsustainable livestock farming.

-Relevant research programmes have shown that industrial algae aquacultures are recommended, and not just for meeting one’s omega-3 allowance.
-In fact, CO2 emissions from livestock that are fed certain types of algae are significantly lower.
+Relevant research programmes have shown that industrial algae aquacultures are recommended, not just for meeting one’s omega-3 allowance.
+CO2 emissions from livestock fed certain algae types are significantly lower.
 This diet would also positively impact animals’ health.
 Studies have also shown that dogs with a vegan diet have a much higher life expectancy than their omnivorous counterparts.
-The promotion of such projects would be a real boon for the world’s oceans and biodiversity.
+Promoting such projects would be a real boon for the world’s oceans and biodiversity.

 Which basic conditions strengthen the national economy and contribute to greater prosperity?